ErickNavarroD/RAMEN/README.md

 - `findVML()` identifies Variable Methylated Loci (VML) from microarray data
-- `summarizeVMRs()`summarizes the regional methylation state of each VML
+- `summarizeVML()`summarizes the regional methylation state of each VML
 - `findCisSNPs()` identifies the SNPs in *cis* of each VML
 - `selectVariables()` conducts a LASSO-based feature selection strategy to identify potentially relevant *cis* SNPs and environmental